5-gallon fish tanks can add a stylish and sleek look to your home and there are lots of styles and designs available.

 This means allowing the tank to build up a bed of good bacteria which will help convert ammonia and nitrites into nitrates.
-Nitrates are less harmful for your fish, and can be removed during the weekly water changes.
+Nitrates are less harmful to your fish, and can be removed during the weekly water changes.

-You don’t need to do anything to start this process – the nitrogen cycle is a natural process which will happen on its own.
+You don’t need to do anything to start this process – the nitrogen cycle is a natural process that will happen on its own.
 Once the ammonia and nitrites have spiked and dropped back down to zero, the tank will be ready to add fish.

 This is usually 4-6 weeks after setting the tank up.

-The most important thing to remember is that 5 gallon tanks are not suitable for beginners.
+The most important thing to remember is that 5-gallon tanks are not suitable for beginners.

 Because they are so small, the water can become toxic very quickly.

-Therefore we advise that you only keep a 5 gallon fish tank if you have some previous fish keeping experience.
+Therefore we advise that you only keep a 5-gallon fish tank if you have some previous fish-keeping experience.

-This tank size is great if you want to breed fish, or have a nano setup.
+This tank size is great if you want to breed fish or have a nano setup.
 If you’re a beginner, and would still like a small tank, try a 10 gallon fish tank instead.

 Are you thinking of getting a tank, or do you already have one?
 We’d love to hear your thoughts in the comments section below…